-- 14. Finally, paragraph 11 of Article 34 LPPO contains a provision relating to bank accounts which unfortunately in the English translation is completely incomprehensible. ("The insight into the bank accounts, according to article 5 and 8 of this Article shall not present harm to bank secret".)
-What can this possibly mean? - 15.
+- 17. Art.
+27(2) LPPO provides that the public prosecutor may inform the public of certain cases in which s/he is proceeding.
+It should be made explicit that information can be passed only if no confidentiality requirements are violated thereby. - 18.
+Article 29(3) LPPO provides inter alia that the Ministry of Justice "performs monitoring over the diligence in the work of the public prosecutor's office and examines writs and complaints of citizens regarding the work of public prosecutors".
+This control might endanger the independence of the Public Prosecutor's Office and needs to be specified more clearly as it could even cover intervention in specific cases, which require special safeguards according to Rec (2000) 19, para.
+13.d. - 19.
+Paragraph 11 of Article 34 LPPO contains a provision relating to bank accounts which unfortunately in the English translation is completely incomprehensible. ("The insight into the bank accounts, according to article 5 and 8 of this Article shall not present harm to bank secret".)
+What can this possibly mean? - 20.
+Article 36(3) LPPO provides that the Public Prosecutor initiates an ex-officio procedure for determining the justification of using firearms by authorised officials from the Ministry of Interior and other state bodies, which resulted with death or heavily body injury.
+Such an ex-officio procedure should be started whenever a person has died or suffered bodily injury as a result of police intervention or whilst the individual was in custody.
+Articles 2 and 3 of The European Convention on Human Rights and Strasbourg case law imply an obligation to carry out such investigations. - 21.
 Article 38 LPPO empowers the Public Prosecutor to refer certain laws to the Constitutional Court to determine their constitutionality.
 It would seem from the text that this is confined to criminal laws or laws which impact on criminal matters, since the provision relates to the situation where their constitutionality and legality "are in question during the work of the Public Prosecutors Office".
-However, this is not entirely clear and it should be clarified whether this relates only to criminal law matters or whether the public prosecutor has a general function in relation to the constitutionality of law. - 16.
+However, this is not entirely clear and it should be clarified whether this relates only to criminal law matters or whether the public prosecutor has a general function in relation to the constitutionality of law. - 22.
 Article 39 LPPO appears to give the prosecutor functions in relation to civil proceedings, or at least authorises the conferring of such functions, since it provides that "in the civil and other court procedures, as in the administrative procedures, the public prosecutor undertakes legal actions for which he is authorised in accordance with the law".
-Unfortunately, there is no information as to what these authorised legal actions may be or may relate to. - 17.
+Unfortunately, there is no information as to what these authorised legal actions may be or may relate to. - 23.
 Article 40 refers to the public prosecutor receiving charges, petitions and other risks and statements from citizens, other bodies and legal entities.
-Again, this seems to the writer to suggest powers similar to those exercised in some prokuratura type offices.
+Again, this seems to suggest powers similar to those exercised in some prokuratura type offices.
 It is not clear at all what the public prosecutors functions are in relation to such petitions and writs or whether this is simply confined to criminal law questions.
-Again this needs to be clarified.
+Again this needs to be clarified. - 24.
+It should be set out in Article 58 LPPO that the special rights of access, transport etc. should be available only in the exercise of the functions of the prosecutor.

-THE INDEPENDENCE OF THE PROSECUTORS OFFICE AND ITS RELATION TO THE EXECUTIVE AND LEGISLATURE
+5. THE INDEPENDENCE OF THE PROSECUTORS OFFICE AND ITS RELATION TO THE EXECUTIVE AND LEGISLATURE